suryathink/Image-sharing-website/README.md

 6. Storing All the Data into MongoDB

 ## Frontend
-1. TechStacks - React, Material UI
+1. TechStacks - React,Redux, Material UI
 2. Home and Favorites Routes are Protected
 3. Responsive Design.
 4. Implemented Download and Bookmark Images.